top of page

 We serve over 500 families through our online and in-person events and serve 80 moms annually through the Restore Retreat.

-You are equipping the church and the local community to care for foster, adoptive and kinship families as they care for our most vulnerable kids.
+You are equipping the church and the local community to care for foster, adoptive and kinship families as they care for the most vulnerable.

 We are launching a second support community in Grays Harbor County in January 2022 with the partnership of four other churches.
 Our goal is to partner with churches and plant Compelled to Care Communities throughout Region 6 - which are the counties south of Pierce County and along the southern coastline.
 We feel this area is lacking support and resources so we are excited to target this area first.

 Our strategy is to produce curriculum for kids and adults similar to programs like ReEngage, Celebrate Recovery or Alpha that high capacity volunteers can use to host monthly dinners, small groups can use in their homes or individuals can use on their own.

 You are preventing youth from dropping out of high school, experiencing poverty & homelessness, human trafficking, prison and negative generational cycles.